Admission/Access Process: How does it work?

 Breakfast is a traditional meal with cold or hot cereal, eggs, bacon or sausage,

 and toast.
 Fresh muffins, cinnamon buns, pancakes and waffles are also enjoyed on a regular basis.

 The main meal of the day is served at noon.
 Supper is always an excellent choice of soup, a casserole,

 sandwiches and/or a salad plate.
 Seasonal fresh fruit and vegetables are provided.
 Many of the prepared

 desserts are home made.
 Snacks of fresh fruit, baked goods and beverages are offered throughout the day.

 Our four intimate dining areas offer

 a comfortable, home-like setting with a pleasant atmosphere.
 Guests are welcome to join us for meals for only $7 - breakfast, lunch or dinner.
-The following menus are on a regular rotation starting with Spring Week 3 beginning Sunday, May 7, 2017:
+The following menus are on a regular rotation starting with Spring/Summer Week 1 beginning Easter Sunday, April 21, 2019:

 Services include facility and equipment maintenance, laundry, housekeeping and janitorial.

 Resident rooms are furnished with a bed, night table, armoire, dresser and sitting chair.